Setting up an online is rather easy these days.

 The in-between is the sweet spot of announcing just the right kind of deals around the year:

-✅ Limited time flash sales
+✅ Limited time flash sales.

-Reduced shipping rate window for shoppers who don’t qualify for free shipping
+✅ Reduced shipping rate window for shoppers who don’t qualify for free shipping.

 Art supplies brand Blick does this to get more sales while not impacting margins by offering this benefit for a price range:

-Enhances the non-transactional connection between the customer & brand, while helping you increase eCommerce revenue.
+✅ Offer a discount on taking a survey—enhances the non-transactional connection between the customer & brand, while helping you increase eCommerce revenue.

-6. Make those Thank You emails sharper
+17. Make those Thank You emails sharper

 What you’ll really need to do is ensure the transactional & non-transactional elements create a balance in making the customer consider another purchase.